itrascastro/itrascastro.github.io/_posts/2016-01-13-symfony-tutorial-how-to-create-a-blog-in-symfony-3.md

 Deploy->Deployment Method->GitHub and enable automatic deploys

+One last thing

+We have to define this environment var:

+SYMFONY_ENV = prod

+and if we want to set the secret token for production:

+SYMFONY__SECRET_TOKEN = yourdesiredtoken

 Now our app is ready for development and for production.
 I think is better going testing functionalities in production while going creating them.

 Heroku ssh

 heroku run bash

+php bin/console doctrine:schema:update --force

 type "exit" for quit ssh